 - Student loan interest

-- Job-related moving expenses
+- Certain business expenses

-- Contributions to qualified retirement accounts
+- Contributions to a qualified retirement account (e.g. traditional IRA)

 - Early withdrawal penalties for CDs and savings accounts

 - Moving expenses for members of the U.S. military